yankailab/OpenKAI/html/viewer/_Orbbec/README.md

 Blank numeric/string/object controls or **Preserve camera setting** remove that override without resetting the camera.
 Loading device values never turns them into overrides.
-Presets may reset other device properties; use **Load config** to refresh the device readbacks after applying a preset.
+Presets may reset other device properties; use **Refresh config** to refresh the device readbacks after applying a preset.

-Only **Save config** writes to `Orbbec.fConfig`, configured as `jsonCfg/Orbbec.controls.json`.
-This separate file contains non-null values that differ from the application JSON's startup settings.
-Unchanged/default values are omitted.
-It is loaded over those startup settings at initialization.
-The application JSON, module links and thread settings are not overwritten.
-Removing an override omits it from the saved file, so the next launch uses the startup configuration for that setting.
+**Save config** updates the camera module in the original launch JSON file.
+Current controls are saved in place; unset optional overrides are removed.
+Module links, thread settings and unrelated modules are preserved.
+The saved settings are read by `loadConfig()` on the next launch.
 A save failure is returned to the browser.

 ## IMU preview